Banner

 Sibling, nephew, niece or grandchild sponsorship

-The sponsored person is under 18 years old, has lost both parents and is still single
+The sponsored person must be under 18 years old, have lost both parents, and be single

 Biological child or step-child